 Weaver returned to the ice in early February and they were able to compete in London, finishing an incredible fifth.
 Ahead of the 2016-17 season, Weaver and Poje began training with coach Nikolai Morozov, splitting their ice time between Hackensack, New Jersey and Moscow, Russia.
 Taking their skating in a new direction, they finished fourth at the 2017 World Championships, missing the podium by less than four-tenths of a point.

-Getting Into Sport: Started skating at age six… His mother used to figure skate so she enrolled his sister in figure skating… He would be at the rink with them so he was also put into lessons… Knew that he would be a good ice dancer because while he couldn’t jump very well, the stuff between the jumps was really good… Outside Interests: Enjoys cooking, anything automotive and outdoor sports… Working towards an honours science degree at the University of Waterloo… Odds and Ends: Admired the Russian ice dance team of Maia Usova and Alexander Zhulin for their lines and gracefulness on the ice… Always drinks coconut water before competing… Collects shot glasses for his sister during his travels…
+Getting into the Sport: Started skating at age six… His mother used to figure skate so she enrolled his sister in figure skating… He would be at the rink with them so he was also put into lessons… Outside Interests: A self-described foodie who loves watching food documentaries and spending an off-day on his bike finding interesting restaurants… Working towards a biomedical science degree at the University of Waterloo… Right to Play ambassador… Odds and Ends: Admired the Russian ice dance team of Maia Usova and Alexander Zhulin for their lines and gracefulness on the ice… Always drinks coconut water before competing… Collects shot glasses for his sister during his travels…

 Olympic Winter Games: 2018 – 7th; 2014 – 7th

 ISU World Championships: 2017 – 4th; 2016 - 5th; 2015 – BRONZE; 2014 – SILVER; 2013 – 5th; 2012 – 4th; 2011 – 5th; 2008 – 17th; 2007 – 20th

 ISU Four Continents Championships: 2017 – 5th; 2016 – BRONZE; 2015 – GOLD; 2012 – BRONZE; 2011 – 4th; 2010 – GOLD; 2009 – 5th; 2008 – 5th